Can a HEPA filter Be Washed And Reused?

 What Is a HEPA Filter?

 HEPA stands for high-efficiency particulate air and is a type of mechanical filter that traps 99.97% of harmful airborne particles as small as 0.3 microns (0.00001 in, 0.0003 mm).
 All HEPA filters are officially labeled and must be produced and tested for quality assurance.
 The filter performance is guaranteed and certified by DOE, IEST, and UL in the United States.
 European standard has a lower filtration efficiency standard at 99.95%.
+There are many types of HEPA filters in the market with different MERV ratings based on its air filter efficiency.
+You can compare and learn more about HEPA VS MERV ratings here.

 HEPA filters are commonly used in hospitals, research, industrial facilities, and now residential properties due to the increased awareness of good air quality.
-You can find HEPA filters in many household appliances including air purifiers, vacuum cleaners, HVAC systems, and cars.
+You can also find HEPA filters in many household appliances including air purifiers, vacuum cleaners, HVAC systems, and cars.